TDT4237/moviereviews/README.md

         print "An error occured";
     }

-If you need a folder to store uploaded files, remember to make sure it exists and has correct permissions:
+If you need a folder to store uploaded files, use the `web/uploads` folder.

-    mkdir('web/images/uploads', 0700);

-E.g. the imagejpeg() requires that the user has write and execute bit on the folder it is working on.
+Because it exists in repo, and has 0777 permissions.

 Subclasses do not automatically call parent constructor.
 Call manually with